-Details of management of risk factors that relate to environmental, social and governance (ESG) aspects that could impact on the Mineral Resources and Mineral Reserves estimates are in the following reports which are part of the 2022 integrated annual report suite:
+Details of management of risk factors that relate to environmental, social and governance (ESG) aspects that could impact the Mineral Resources and Mineral Reserves estimates are in the following reports which are part of the 2023 integrated annual report suite:

-Integrated annual report, in the operating environment, sustainability performance for 2022 and managing our risks sections on pages 30 to 37.
+Integrated annual report, in the managing our risks sections on pages 35 to 37.

-ESG report, in the our approach to ESG and value creation, environment and social sections on pages 30 to 111.
+ESG report, in the our approach to ESG and value creation, enterprise risk management section on pages 36 to 45.